 Dell Storage Manager (DSM) was used to chart and report on all aspects of the underlying storage.
-DSM can chart real-time I/O statistics, report on historical performance or capacity utilization, as well as provide a single pane of glass for multiple storage arrays.
+DSM can share real-time I/O, report on historical performance or capacity utilization, as well as provide a single pane of glass for multiple storage arrays.

-DSM is also the control pane for replication on SC Series arrays.
+DSM is also the control plane for replication on SC Series arrays.